gferreira/xTools4/docs/_reference/measurements-format.md

 A measurement establishes a link between two points and allows us to calculate the distance between them.

-The order of the points determine if the measurement is positive or negative.
+The order of the points matters: a measurement can be positive or negative.

 ### Font-level measurements